Axect/puruspe/README.md

 * `besseljy` : Bessel function of the first and second kinds (include derivatives)
 * `besselik` : Modified Bessel function of the second kind (include derivatives)

+### Note on precision

+The precision is poor for huge arguments.
+E.g. Jn(1,1e10) gives only 6 correct digits, compared to 14 of typical double precision.
+Thus, it works similar to Python's `scipy.special.j1`, a fast variant of Bessel J function.

 ## Reference

 *  Press, William H., and William T. Vetterling. *Numerical Recipes.* Cambridge: Cambridge Univ.
 Press, 2007.